 The first article in the special edition, “Comparative issues of piracy on the west and east coasts of Africa with focus on Nigeria and Somalia” by Prof Cornelis Roelofse, examines the trends in piracy and looks beyond piracy to include other manifestations of maritime crime such as illegal fishing as well as land based crime and terrorism.
 Both land and sea-based solutions are discussed and recommendations forwarded for dealing with problems related to legislation and governance.

 The next article “Perspectives on maritime co-operation in the Gulf of Guinea” by Prof Francois Vreÿ examines the response of states in the Gulf of Guinea to threats to security and governance emanating from the maritime domain.
 The article shows that following in the wake of events off the Horn of Africa, the Gulf of Guinea displays a repertoire of maritime threats and vulnerabilities not radically different from what transpired off the East African coast in the last five years.
+For a first time player, this may seem like a strange https://casillascontracting.us/crusero-navideno-de-casino-metro-y-wkaq/ concept.
 While the maritime side of the energy assets along West Africa appears to attract much of the attention, the responses to events in the Gulf of Guinea seem to display an interesting profile as West and Central African countries play a rather prominent role to deal with maritime threats and vulnerabilities.
 In spite of difficulties inherent to responding to and co-operating at the regional level, several instances of regional, inter-regional and even non-traditional co-operation are unfolding off West and Central Africa.
 The article concludes that responses to events in the Gulf of Guinea therefore show a particular African willingness, and in some cases tangible arrangements, military exercises, material acquisitions and co-operative arrangements to stem threats and vulnerabilities in the somewhat unfamiliar domain of maritime security governance.

 Prof Efthymios Papastavridis, in his article, “The interplay between maritime interdiction operations and human rights law” discusses the relationship between the law of the sea and human rights law.
 He addresses the application of human rights law in maritime interdiction and issues concerning the interplay between human rights law and maritime interdiction operations.
 The article canvasses the human rights pertinent to maritime interdiction operations and how the relevant jurisprudence has addressed their application to the present context.
 Reference is also made in the article to the new FRONTEX Regulation.